-“Legalizing cannabis without justice is Half Baked!” the company said, in a reference to one of its popular flavors, which itself is a reference to a classic stoner comedy film of that name.
+“Legalizing cannabis without justice is Half Baked!” the company said, referencing one of its popular flavors, which refers to a classic stoner comedy film.

 Senate Majority Leader Chuck Schumer (D-NY), Senate Finance Committee Chairman Ron Wyden (D-OR), and Sen. Cory Booker (D-NJ) released a discussion draft of their Cannabis Administration & Opportunity Act (CAOA) in 2021.
-Prior to announcing that the filing of the bill would come later than expected, Schumer said that he and colleagues were in the process of reaching out to Republican senators to “see what they want” included in the legislation.
+Before announcing that the bill filing would come later than expected, Schumer said that he and colleagues were reaching out to Republican senators to “see what they want” included in the legislation.

-Now, Ben & Jerry’s and the ACLU are joining the chorus of voices saying that they’re tired of waiting, and urgent action is needed.
-If a person unfamiliar with the brand currently visits Ben & Jerry’s site, they might not even realize that it’s for the largest ice-cream seller in the country, rather than a cannabis advocacy organization.
+Now, Ben & Jerry’s and the ACLU are joining the chorus of voices saying they’re tired of waiting and urgent action is needed.
+If a person unfamiliar with the brand currently visits Ben & Jerry’s site, they might not even realize that it’s for the largest ice cream seller in the country rather than a cannabis advocacy organization.